temii70/Emotion-Detection/README.md

 2. Install dependencies:
     pip install -r requirements.txt

-3. Download and extract the dataset from https://www.kaggle.com/datasets/msambare/fer2013  into the train and test folders.
+3. Download and extract the dataset from https://www.kaggle.com/datasets/msambare/fer2013  into the train and test folders

 Usage
--  Run model.ipynb in Jupyter Notebook or your IDE to train and  evaluate the model.
+-  Run model.ipynb in Jupyter Notebook or your IDE to train and  evaluate the model
--  For real-time emotion detection, run the emotion_script.ipynb  provided.
+-  For real-time emotion detection, run the emotion_script.ipynb  provided

 Project Structure
 * model.ipynb — Main notebook for training and evaluation